grin-compiler/ghc-wpc-sample-programs/README.md

 It could take 60 minutes to compile all together, so start with the fastest first (27 sec) the `simple-app`.

+To compile executable with the whole stg program compiler, install it first: https://github.com/grin-compiler/ghc-whole-program-compiler-project

 When stack build finished, go to `simple-app/.stack-work/dist/x86_64-linux-custom-ext-stg-whole-program-compiler/Cabal-3.2.0.0/build/simple-app`

 and execute: